Samridhi

 Avoid Guesswork in Inorganic Chemistry

 Inorganic Chemistry questions in JEE Mains are usually factually based.
 Avoid making guesses if you are unsure because there is negative marking in the test.
 Stick to questions where you are confident.
-A strong revision of NCERTs plays a crucial role in scoring well in this section.
+A strong revision of the NCERTs plays a crucial role in scoring well in this section.

 Use Logical Thinking in Organic Chemistry

 Questions in organic chemistry are usually based on mechanisms, reagents, and products.
-Rather than learning reactions students must focus on the concepts.
+Rather than learning reactions, students must focus on the concepts.
 Candidates should apply the elimination method to remove the incorrect options.

 Read Questions Very Carefully